DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 protests in Seattle[^03Chapter1_34] and continuing in Genoa in 2001,[^03Chapter1_35] was arguably the first ‘born digital’ movement[^03Chapter1_36] to integrate digital recording into the ‘repertoire of contention’.
-Accordingly, when the Italian police raided the Social Forum headquarter and media centre during the protests against the G8 summit in Genoa in July 2001, their first target was the servers and materials that media activist organizations – among them Indymedia, a global network of independent
+Accordingly, when the Italian police raided the Social Forum headquarters and media centre during the protests against the G8 summit in Genoa in July 2001, their first target was the servers and materials that media activist organizations – among them Indymedia, a global network of independent